 The purpose of elective rotations is to provide students with the opportunity to gain clinical experience in a preferred medical specialty.
-During OMS3, students are provided two elective rotations and up to three during OMS4.
-These rotations can be served at any location and in any clinical subject matter and under the direction of a physician who is willing and able to take students.
-Elective rotations are subject to the written approval of the Associate Dean/Assistant Dean of Clinical Education.
-Research electives are permissible but must be pre-approved by the

-Associate Dean/Assistant Dean of Clinical Education upon written request by the student.
-Students must arrange their own electives, which must be in four-week blocks at one site only.
-Electives may NOT be back to back in sequence.
+Students are provided one elective rotation during the third year and up to three electives during the fourth year.
+These rotations can be served at any location, in any clinical subject matter under the direction of a physician who commits to supervising and providing an end of rotation assessment on the student.
+Elective rotations are subject to the approval of the Associate Dean/Assistant Dean of Clinical Education.
+Research electives are permissible but must be pre-approved by the Associate Dean/Assistant Dean of Clinical Education upon written request by the student.
+Students have the opportunity and are encouraged to arrange their own electives to allow exposure to specialties they are considering for residencies and which would strengthen their residency applications.
+Rotations are in fourweek blocks and must be at one site only..
+For those who are unable to coordinate an elective, the Department of Clinical Education will assist students in obtaining elective rotations.